Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Conclusion

 \section{Conclusion}

-We present a comprehensive pipeline for recognizing handwritten Old Nepali manuscripts, achieving a character error rate of 4.9\% through systematic application of domain adaptation, data augmentation, and pre-processing.
-Our three-stage training approach successfully bridges the gap between modern OCR models trained on Latin scripts and the specific challenges of historical Devanagari manuscripts.
-The experimental results demonstrate that data-centric improvements—particularly augmentation and label normalization—contribute more to performance than architectural variations.
-The model exhibits robust behavior across different line lengths and handwriting styles, with errors following interpretable patterns based on visual character similarity.
-We aim to facilitate further research in historical document digitization and provide practical tools for preserving Nepal's manuscript heritage.
+We present a comprehensive pipeline for recognizing handwritten Old Nepali manuscripts, achieving a CER of 4.9\% through the systematic application of domain adaptation, data augmentation, and preprocessing.
+Our three-stage training approach helps bridge the gap between modern OCR models trained on Latin scripts and the specific challenges of historical Devanagari manuscripts, enabling effective learning in a low-resource setting.
+The experimental results suggest that data-centric improvements—particularly augmentation and label normalization—can contribute more to performance gains than architectural variations in this context, underscoring the importance of carefully curated training data.
+The model exhibits robust behavior across a broad range of handwriting styles and short-to-medium line lengths, with errors following interpretable patterns based on visual character similarity.
+These observations indicate that the model captures meaningful visual and structural features of the script, although some limitations remain, particularly for longer sequences and rare character combinations.
+This highlights the importance of expanding both the size and diversity of annotated datasets, as well as exploring complementary strategies such as post-correction or sequence-level modeling.
+Overall, this work provides a practical framework and a strong baseline for the digitization of historical manuscripts.
+While further validation on additional collections is necessary, extending the approach to other historical manuscript settings remains an important direction for future work.
+By releasing our code and models, we hope to support future research in historical document processing and contribute to ongoing efforts to preserve Nepal's written heritage.